aconz2/science-transport-protocol/Moving-Science-Forward.md

 standard of a protocol to support scientific research over the Internet and provide an initial implementation for universities and other institutions to begin using.
-Funding will go towards the full time salary of five team members which is competitive with the programming industry.
+Funding will go towards the full time salary of five team members that is competitive with the programming industry.
 Community involvement in the development process will ensure a protocol that is useful to the whole scientific body, but will require significant time to manage these communications.
 A two year period should allow ample time to incorporate